thosgood/this-weeks-finds/markdown/201-250/week206.md

 > metric, a scalar field and a 4-vector field, all three dynamical.
 For
 > a simple choice of its free function, the theory has a Newtonian limit
 > for nonrelativistic dynamics with significant acceleration, but a MOND
 > limit when accelerations are small.
-We calculate the \beta and γ PPN
+We calculate the \beta and \gamma PPN
 > coefficients showing them to agree with solar system measurements.
 The
 > gravitational light deflection by nonrelativistic systems is governed
 > by the same potential responsible for dynamics of particles.